Kush Kazemi: Storylines

+After being paid by Ruby Allen (Louisa Lytton) to run away with Arthur, Kat ends their relationship and he starts a new relationship with Whitney.

 Kush is killed on 19 April 2021 after being pushed in front of an oncoming train by Gray Atkins (Toby-Alexander Smith) as he attempts to flee to Dubai with Whitney and Arthur after informing the police of a car heist that took place in November 2020 involving the Mitchell family and Shirley Carter (Linda Henry).
 As Whitney took Arthur to the toilet, Gray confronted Kush and the two men had harsh words with Gray telling Kush that Whitney is his life.
 After a brief tussle Gray falls onto the track as a train approaches, Kush frantically tries to save Gray and pulls him up to safety, but Gray turns and shoves Kush onto the tracks where he is killed by the oncoming train.
 The next day, the residents mourn Kush, especially Whitney, Martin and Denise.
 Later, in The Queen Vic, Mick Carter (Danny Dyer) invites all of Kush's friends to raise a glass to their friend.
 Kush's body is flown to Dubai to buried near his family and Martin and Sonia fly over to attend the funeral.
 In March 2022, Gray is arrested for Kush's murder, as well as for the murders of his first wife Chantelle Atkins (Jessica Plummer) and Tina Carter (Luisa Bradshaw-White).